TheBarret/ZSuite/README.md

 ![afbeelding](https://hackaday.com/wp-content/uploads/2017/09/dongle.png)

-Using RF ambient nose we can utilize this as random data and the idea is that this will be more then sufficient for robust randomizer provider.
+**Utilizing RF Ambient Noise for Robust Randomization:**

-We can obtain from this from tuning our device in any (available) frequency, you could even tune into a station and use that amplitude or signal.
+Incorporating RF ambient noise provides a robust source of random data, enhancing the capabilities of our randomizer provider.
+By tuning our device to any available frequency, we harness the inherent unpredictability of ambient RF signals.
+This approach ensures a diverse and reliable pool of random data.
+Users have the flexibility to fine-tune their devices to specific frequencies, even capturing signals from existing stations and utilizing their amplitudes or signal characteristics for the randomization process.
+This strategic utilization of RF ambient noise elevates the effectiveness and versatility of our randomization provider within the system.

 ![afbeelding](https://github.com/TheBarret/ZSuite/assets/25234371/44123c41-493e-41bf-815b-7c700da6d134)